bjonamu/ignite-react-app/README.md

 A CLI for ignite-react-app (ir-app).

 This CLI tool in not a replacement for `create-react-app`.
-In fact it requires that 'create-react-app` be installed globally on your machine.
+In fact it requires that `create-react-app` be installed globally on your machine.

-`ignite-react-app` extends `create-react-app` by adding a boilerplate for creat-react-app.
+`ignite-react-app` extends `create-react-app` by adding a boilerplate and generators

 ### Quick Example